 #1 – Held to Maturity Securities

-Unrealized Gain and losses on securities held to maturity are not recognized in the financial statements.
-Such securities do not impact the financial statements – balance sheet, income statement and cash flow statement.
+Unrealized Gain and losses on securities held to maturitySecurities Held To MaturityHeld to maturity securities are the debt securities acquired with the intent to keep them until maturity.
+This type of security is recorded as an amortized cost in the company's financial statements, treated as debt security with a particular maturity date. are not recognized in the financial statements.
+Therefore, such securities do not impact the financial statements – balance sheet, income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements., and cash flow statement.
 Many Companies may value these securities at market value and may choose to disclose it in the footnotes of the financial statements.
-However, if the market value is not disclosed held to maturity securities are reported at amortized cost.
+However, securities are reported at amortized cost if the market value is not disclosed to maturity.

 #2 – Trading Securities

-Securities held as ‘trading securities’ are reported at fair value in the financial statements.
-Unrealized gains or unrealized losses are recognized on the PnL statement and impact the net income of the Company, although these securities have not been sold to realize the profits.
-The gains increase the net income and thus the increase in earnings per share and retained earnings.
+Securities held as ‘trading securitiesTrading SecuritiesTrading securities are investments in the form of debt or equity that the company's management wants to actively purchase and sell to make a profit in the short term with securities they believe will increase in price.
+These securities can be found on the balance sheet at the fair value on the balance sheet date.‘ are reported at fair value in the financial statements.
+Unrealized gains or unrealized losses are recognized on the PnL statement and impact the company’s net income, although these securities have not been sold to realize the profits.
+The gains increase the net income and, thus, the increase in earnings per share and retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
+It is shown as the part of owner’s equity in the liability side of the balance sheet of the company..
 There is no impact of such gains on the cash flow statement.

 #3- Available for Sale Securities

-Available for sale securities are also reported at fair value.
-However, accounting for such securities differ from ‘trading securities’.
-Due to fair value treatment for “available for sale” securities, Unrealized gains or unrealized losses are included in the balance sheet on the asset side, however, such gains do not impact the net income of the Company.
-The Unrealized gains on such securities are not recognized in net income till they are sold and profit is realized.
-The Unrealized gains are reported under shareholders equity as “accumulated other comprehensive income” on the balance sheet.
-The cash flow statement is also not affected by such securities.
+Available for sale securitiesAvailable For Sale SecuritiesAvailable for sale Securities are the company's debt or equity securities investments that are expected to be sold in the short run and will are not be held to maturity.
+These are reported on the balance sheet at fair value, and any unrealized gains or losses on these securities are reported in other comprehensive income as a part of shareholders' equity rather than in the income statement. are also reported at fair value.
+However, accounting for such securities differs from ‘trading securities.’
+Due to fair value treatment for “available for sale” securities, Unrealized gains or losses are included in the balance sheet on the asset side.
+However, such gains do not impact the net income of the company.
+The Unrealized gains on such securities are not recognized in net income until they are sold and profit is realized.
+They are reported under shareholders equityShareholders EquityShareholder’s equity is the residual interest of the shareholders in the company and is calculated as the difference between Assets and Liabilities.
+The Shareholders' Equity Statement on the balance sheet details the change in the value of shareholder's equity from the beginning to the end of an accounting period. as “accumulated other comprehensive income” on the balance sheet.
+The cash flow statementCash Flow StatementA Statement of Cash Flow is an accounting document that tracks the incoming and outgoing cash and cash equivalents from a business. is also not affected by such securities.

 Unrealized gains/losses on Income Statement / Balance Sheet

-|Trading securities||Fair Value||Unrealized gain/losses recognized on Balance sheet||Unrealized gains/losses recognized on PnL statement and impacts net income||No impact|
+|Unrealized gains/losses recognized on PnL statement and impacted net income

 - The investor can plan when to sell the security and realize his gains.
-Holding a security for a longer time may reduce the tax implication as it will be treated as long-term capital gains tax.
+Holding security for a long time may reduce the tax implication as it will be treated as long-term capital gains tax.
 Thus, the investor can plan and sell the security after one year of its purchase than selling in the same year to reduce the tax implication.